-If you feel like there’s never enough money to get ahead at the end of the month, you’re not alone.
+If you feel like there's never enough money to get ahead at the end of the month, you're not alone.
+Read on to see how to cut your monthly expenses.
 According to a survey by CareerBuilder, 78 percent of U.S. workers live paycheck to paycheck to make ends meet.
 Meanwhile, Gallup found that only one in three Americans actually keep a detailed budget.

 Get Strategic with Your Smartphone